gruler05/behance-react/Readme.md

 You can visit the localserver at [http://localhost:3000/](http://localhost:3000/)

 You can start typing user names and the typeahead will fetch users based on how the behance api returns the data.
 Once the dropdown will show the users you can click on user's name and it will route you to their profile page.
+The typeahead sometimes generate weird results as behance api sometimes sends null value to their query results.

 #### Profile Page